 My point in writing this depressing blog post is

-I am a long-term MM survivor and MM cancer coach.
+I am a long-term cancer survivor and cancer coach.
 Painful experience has taught me that cancer patients must fight for both their quality of life and their quantity of life.

-What stage of MM have you been diagnosed with?
+What type and stage of cancer have you been diagnosed with?
 Are you considering an autologous stem cell transplant?
 What symptoms are you experiencing?